We are here to help you

-If you have any questions other than the ones provided please feel free to give us a call 0438 169 839 or send us an email at orders@earatgs.com.au.
+If you have any questions other than the ones provided please feel free to give us a call 0438 169 839 or send us an email orders@eartags.com.au

-Postage – Flat Rate of $13.75
+Postage – Flat Rate of $15.13

-We can offer express post and airbag – please contact us for a quote
+We can offer Express Post and Airbag – please contact us for a quote.

-When are we open?
+When are you open?

 You can order 24/7 at the Eartags Warehouse.

-What are our payment methods?
+What are your payment methods?

 We accept Visa, Mastercard, Direct Deposit and Paypal

-Do we have a Minimum Order?
+Do you have a minimum order?

 Generally, we don’t have minimum orders.
-But, some manufacturers have them, for example, livestock tags.
+But, some manufacturers have them, for example livestock tags.
 If there is a minimum order on a product, it will be noted on that product’s page.
 Don’t hesitate to call us on 0438 169 839 if you have any questions about minimum orders as it may be able to be included in a Bulk order.

 What are the different print options?